The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: Modifying and our measures to get dyadic doubling ratio close to 1

-The main purpose of this rearrangment is to get the doubling ratio close to $1$. \begin{lemma}[{\cite[Lemma 4.4]{KaTr}}] Let $\epsilon > 0$.
-If $w$ is a positive function in $L^{\infty} ([0,1))$ with dyadic doubling ratio over $\mathcal{D}([0,1))$ at most $\Lambda$ for some fixed (possibly large) $\Lambda$, then there exists $d = d(\epsilon, \Lambda) \gg 1$ such that for $\widetilde{w}$ constructed as above, $\widetilde{w}$ has dyadic doubling ratio over $\mathcal{D}([0,1))$ at most $1 + \epsilon$. \end{lemma} Here is an informal justification of Lemma \ref{lem:large_doubling_to_small}, using Figure \ref{fig:KaTr_stopping_times} as a reference.
-Let $w$ be a weight on $[0,1)$ which we picture on the left of Figure \ref{fig:KaTr_stopping_times}, and we picture $\widetilde{w}$ living on the right; we think of $w$ and $\widetilde{w}$ having same averages on intervals of the same color on the left and right side.
+This rearrangment lets us bring the doubling ratio close to $1$. \begin{lemma}[{\cite[Lemma 4.4]{KaTr}}] Let $\epsilon \in (0, \frac 1 2)$.
+If $w \in L^{\infty} ([0,1))$ is a positive function with finite dyadic doubling ratio over $\mathcal{D}([0,1))$, then there exists $d \geq 1$ such that $\widetilde{w}$ is $\epsilon$-doubling on $\mathcal{D}([0,1))$. \end{lemma} \begin{proof}[Proof sketch using Figure \ref{fig:KaTr_stopping_times}] Let $w$ be a weight on $[0,1)$ and consider $\widetilde{w}$.
+Using Figure \ref{fig:KaTr_stopping_times} as a reference, $w$ will have the same average on a dyadic interval $I$ on the left as the average of $\widetilde{w}$ over any interval $J$ on the right side with same color as $I$.
 Let $J$ be, say, a red interval on the right side of Figure \ref{fig:KaTr_stopping_times}, so that it has supervisor the red interval $\left [ 0, \frac{1}{2} \right)$ on the left.
 Then the random walk counter $\Sigma$ equals $-d$ when on $J$.
 If $J'$ is the dyadic sibling of $J$, then the random walk counter $\Sigma$ equals $-d+2$ on $J'$: indeed, just look at their common dyadic parent $K$, on which $\Sigma$ must equal $-d+1$.
 If $d\gg 1$, then $\Sigma$ on $J'$ is very close to $-d$, and so the random walk proceeding from $J'$ will hit $-d$ very often.
 Hence $J'$, when decomposed into red and green stopping intervals, will be mostly red, with small smudges of green.
-This means $E_{K_{-}} \tilde{w}$ will be very close to $E_{K_{+}} \tilde{w}$, meaning we get dyadic $\epsilon$-doubling.
+This means $E_{K_{-}} \tilde{w}$ will be very close to $E_{K_{+}} \tilde{w}$, meaning we get dyadic $\epsilon$-doubling. \end{proof}